 The Tax Reform Act of 1969 had defined community foundations as public charities with general characteristics that could be claimed by a number of organizations.
 In particular, civic foundations organized by cities solely to fund services (such as parks and recreation or the arts) felt they were “community” foundations – foundations that served their community.

-Again, Michigan looked to the outside to find a definition.
+Again, Michigan looked to the outside to find a definition of community foundations.
 What was available at the time was the definition from the Internal Revenue Service Code, namely in its 501(c)(3) regulations.
 This provided a framework, but was not specific enough to assist Michigan’s Department of Treasury in certifying which organizations were eligible for the tax credit and which were simply adding the words “community foundation” to their name – with no intention of functioning like a community foundation.
+In 2008, the Council on Foundations, offered:

-Community Foundation Definition: A community foundation is a tax-exempt, nonprofit, autonomous, publicly supported, nonsectarian philanthropic institution with a long term goal of building permanent, named component funds established by many separate donors to carry out their charitable interests and for the broad-based charitable interest of and for the benefit of residents of a defined geographic area, typically no larger than a state. – “Definition of ‘Community Foundation” (2008), Council of Foundations.
+A community foundation is a tax-exempt, nonprofit, autonomous, publicly supported, nonsectarian philanthropic institution with a long term goal of building permanent, named component funds established by many separate donors to carry out their charitable interests and for the broad-based charitable interest of and for the benefit of residents of a defined geographic area, typically no larger than a state.

 Because no detailed operational description existed, Michigan community foundations and the Council of Michigan Foundations created a definition in 1990 based on objective criteria.
 The definition of a community foundation was generated in response to the Michigan Community Foundation Tax Credit, which in turn contributed to the development of the national definition of a community foundation.
 Find out more about the Legal and Behavioral Definition of a Community Foundation.